 The variations of the seed axial dimensions (length, width and thickness) with moisture content of rubber seed were shown in Figure 2.
 There was a linear increase in these dimensions with increasing moisture contents of the seeds from 9.1% to 14.8% (w.b.) with high coefficients of determination (significant at p < 0.05).
-This indicates that rubber seed expanded in axial dimensions on absorbing moisture from 9.1% to 14.8% (w.b.).
-The total average expansions were greatest along the seed length than along its width and least along the thickness.
+This indicated that rubber seed expanded in axial dimensions on absorbing moisture from 9.1% to 14.8% (w.b.).
+The total average expansions were the largest along the seed length than along its width and the least along the thickness.
 This indeed is connected with the shape of the seeds and their corresponding volumetric expansions at higher moisture content.
-Similar results are obtained for chickpea seeds reported by[12].
-The relationships between the axial dimensions and moisture content of rubber seed are represented in the following regression equations:
+Similar results were obtained for chickpea seeds reported by Amer Erissa et al.[12].
+The relationships between the axial dimensions and moisture content of rubber seed were represented in the following regression equations: